RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

    ![alt text](assets/img/two_lambda.png)

-## Task 5: Integrate Scheduler Agent with Lambda Sink Connector
-This task helps you build a fully managed Lambda Kafka Sink Connector that routes your queries to a Scheduler lambda agent , similar to how we did it for a sql agent.

-Goal:
-Stream scheduler_agent_input Kafka topic data directly to your AWS Lambda.

-1. Set up one more AWS Lambda Sink Connector using the configuration details below and deploy the connector. *Leave all other values that are not shown below as default or empty.*
-      - Topic: scheduler_agent_input
-      - AWS Lambda function name: scheduler_agent
-      - Authentication Method: IAM Roles
-      - Provider Integration Name: <the AWS Lambda Sink integration you set up>
-      - Input Kafka record value format: AVRO
-      - Connector name: SchedulerAgentSink

-## Task 06 (Optional) – Integrating Email service with Scheduler agent using AWS SNS
+## Task 05 (Optional) – Integrating Email service with Scheduler agent using AWS SNS
 You can send email notifications to about the meeting from the scheduler agent using AWS SNS service.
 The Scheduler agent pushes events to the SNS service.
 You can create an E-mail subscription out of the SNS topic using your email address to receive email notification.

 You need to create an email subscription on AWS SNS